-Carewatchers is the next generation elder/senior facility placement and referral agency.
+Carewatchers is the next generation long term care senior facility placement and home care referral agency.
 Carewatchers does not receive referral fees from any of our senior care options and our service is free to the potential resident.
-We are exclusive to senior housing facilities, senior living communities, senior in-home care agencies and adult day care health centers.
+We are exclusive to senior care facilities, senior living communities, senior in-home care agencies and senior adult day care health centers.

-Carewatchers offers a unique, supportive, and compassionate process in helping you choose the best senior care option for your loved one.
-Carewatchers works with a nationwide network of specialized senior housing facilities, in-home care agencies and adult day care health centers that take pride in maintaining quality care and protecting resident's rights.
-In each city we partner with three facilities that accept private pay and work with three facilities that accept Medicaid.
+Carewatchers is a nationwide organization that offers a unique, supportive, and compassionate process in helping you choose the best senior care option for your loved one.
+Carewatchers works with a nationwide network of specialized senior care facilities, in-home care agencies and adult day care health centers that take pride in maintaining quality care and protecting resident's rights.

-Carewatchers is a referral agency that has two roles.
-Our first role helps families find the appropriate senior housing or in home care agency.
-When a family is faced with having to place a loved one in a senior housing facility it’s a very difficult time.
-When your family is coping with a loved one with a progressive disease such as Alzheimer's, Parkinson's or other health conditions, considering senior housing and care agencies is not easy.
-Emotions of guilt, sadness, and frustration are normal.
-Carewatchers offers experience and compassion to help you through such a difficult process.
+Our first role helps families find the appropriate senior facility, senior adult day care center, in-home care agency or independent living community.
+When a family is faced with having to place a loved one in a senior facility, it’s a very difficult time.
+When your family is coping with a loved one with a progressive disease such as Alzheimer's, Parkinson's, or other health conditions, considering senior facilities and care agencies is not easy.
+Carewatchers offers experience, knowledge and compassion to help you through a complicated process.

-Our second role is helping senior housing facilities fill their vacancies.
-We partner with facilities and in-home care agencies that accept private pay and Medicaid residents.
-Keeping facilities full with residents can be challenging for providers.
-We help providers by sending them referrals and by marketing their facilities in our database.
-It is important that we match the resident to the right facility.
+Our second role is to help senior care facilities and agencies fill their vacancies and receive clients.
+Keeping facilities full of residents and agencies with clients can be challenging for both.
+We help providers by sending them referrals and marketing their facilities in our database.
+It is important that we match the resident or client to the right facility or agency.
 Carewatchers does not list facilities that have violations for abuse, neglect or violating resident's rights.

 There is a broad array of senior housing options available to seniors from staying in your own home to specialized facilities that provide round-the-clock nursing care.
-To begin planning for a new living situation one must first be aware of the different senior options of elder/senior housing available and to learn which type will best suit your needs.
-Below we have provided information on each senior option of elder/senior housing and care.
+To begin planning for a new living situation one must first be aware of the different options available and to learn which type will best suit your needs.
+Below we have provided information on each senior option.

-After your initial contact with us, one of our senior advisors will need information from you regarding your preliminary medical diagnosis, financial status and social/cultural needs depending on the senior option.
-The preliminary medical diagnosis is needed to give the provider an idea of the level of care required.
+After your initial contact with Carewatchers, one of our senior advisors will need a medical report, financial care budget and what the social/cultural needs are depending on the senior care option.
+The medical report is needed to inform the provider of the level of care that will be required.
 The financial information of your care budget informs us if you will pay privately, if you have long-term care insurance or if you will need to apply for Medicaid.
-Next you'll be asked to select the city which is most convenient for you and your loved ones.
+You'll be asked to select the city which is most convenient for you and your loved ones.